steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 ## What is Mastodon?

-Mastodon is a free, [open-source](https://opensource.com/resources/what-open-source), decentralized social media platform.
-Similar to how email works, anyone can run a server and connect to the larger network.
+Mastodon is a free, [open-source](https://opensource.com/resources/what-open-source) social media platform that's owned by no one.
+Similar to how email works, Mastodon is _decentralized_: anyone can run a server and connect to the larger network.

-## What does decentralized mean?

-Decentralized means that no single company or entity controls or owns everything.
-Instead, many servers run by different people all communicate with each other.

 ## What is a server?